 While staying with their Korean host family in June 1979, my grandma and her fellow Friendship Force ambassador were shown the sights of Seoul.
-Mrs. Lee’s brother was a university student, so he and a couple of his classmates served as interpreters and guides.
+Mrs. Lee’s brother was a student at Dongguk University in Seoul, so he and a couple of his classmates served as interpreters and guides.
 According to my grandma’s notes:

 They were studying English literature and were very anxious to practice their knowledge of the spoken word — we had a lot of interesting conversations from discussions of modern English writers to the dating of girls.